Ermias80/Laundry-Management/README.md

     * Clicking bloge button  on the heading it will shaw user or Admin buttons .

 * **Property Search and Filtering:**
-    * Search for properties using the search input.
+    * Search for orders using the search input.
-    * Filter properties by:
+    * Filter orders by:
       * price
-      * post type (selling or renting)
+      * Service type (washing, dry cleaning, ironing, etc.)
-      * property type (house or apartment)
+      * Order status (pending, in progress, completed, delivered)
-      * and location.
+      * Location (pickup and delivery address)

-* **Post Assessment:**
+* **Order Inspection::**
-    * Inspect specific posts.
+    * Inspect specific orders in detail.
-    * View all active posts and successfully sold properties of users/agencies.
+    * View all active orders and successfully completed orders.

 * **Rating:**
-    * Rate users or agencies.
+    * Rate the service quality provided by the laundry business or specific staff.

-* **Post Management:**
+* **Order Management:**
-    * Create a post (you must select the building's location on the map).
+    * Create an order (customers can select laundry services, upload items, and set preferences).
-    * Delete a post.
+    * Delete an order (if not processed yet).
-    * Label a property as sold/rented, classifying it as successfully sold/rented
+    * Mark an order as completed/delivered, classifying it as successfully processed.

 ### Technologies